charlesvestal/extending-move/docs/pitchbend_edit_mode.md

 * Changes persist in the original note data.
 * The mode acts as a filtered view scoped to a single pad.

+## UI Access
+When a clip is loaded in the Set Inspector, a "Note View" dropdown appears.
+The options include **Clip Notes** (default) and each pad that contains PitchBend data.
+Selecting a pad switches the piano roll into PitchBend Editing Mode for that pad.

 ## Suggested Implementation
 ```javascript
 const semitone = 170.6458282470703;